kjkostlan/Termpylus/readme.md

 **Hotkeys for everything:** Since when does a shell require a mouse?
 Can be fully keyboard controlled (this includes resizing the windows).

+**Xonsh is a similar tool.
+It supports a more complete bash syntax but does not show the auto-convert to Python and doesn't take multible line commands at once.
+Link: https://xon.sh/*

 ## Python features

 **Launching a project:** The python command launches a Python project, in the same thread, a separate thread, or a separate process.
 Any modules loaded by the project's main file (directly or indirectly) are available to work with.